TianMyy/GDipSA-python-codes/README.md

 # GDipSA-python-codes
-Mainly about most codes I have written in GDipSA-51 courses.
+Mainly about most codes based on Python I have written in GDipSA-51 courses.

 ## Table of contents
 * [General info](#general-info)